Úrkút Manganese Ore Formation: Stratigraphy

 The oldest formations on the Úrkút basin are referred to the Upper Triassic Dolomite range and the Dachstein Limestone of Raetian age.
 After the deposition of the Triassic rocks a series of Jurassic strata successions have overlain the older deposits, with its lowermost contact found on the uppermost strata of the own Dachstein Limestone, developing a lower Liassic sequence that is a white, yellowish-gray or pink, dense Limestone resembling that of the Dachstein.
 Over it, there is a series of younger liassic strata and a Crinoid-Brachiopod and Rhynchonellatan bearing reddish Limestone, that resembles the Sinemurian Hierlatz Limestone of the Csárda Mountain, that is the last unit under the coeval Manganese deposits from there.
 Late Pliensbachian strata is composed by nodular and cherty red limestone with abundant ammonites and brachiopods, that belong to the Isztimér Formation.
 On the uppermost Pliensbachian strata there is a series of beds that consists of greenish-gray limestone and marl, which also contain crinoids and brachiopods, being the last unit under the Manganese Ore.
 The Upper Liassic (Toarcian) sequence is composed mostly by the Úrkút Manganese and the Éplény Limestone (Late Toarcian-Aalenian), and starts with thick-bedded, gray, Radiolaria-bearing, argillaceous marl containing several intercalations of manganese carbonate, or rarely, manganese oxides, with the top of the sequence being a brown to purple nodular Limestone with light green spots.
 Middle Jurassic overlaying these deposits, being mostly a series of cherty Marlstone containing the genus Posidonomya and several types of Radiolaria.
 The Late Jurassic strata is vanished locally, with the Cretaceous sedimentation starting with several continental beds with Bauxite and accompanying Laterites.
-Finally, on the Tertiary, the Lower Eocene continental clay and bauxite are overlain by gray carbonaceous clay and sandstone, with the and Jurassic beds and manganiferous beds eroded.
+Finally, on the Tertiary, the Lower Eocene continental clay and bauxite are overlain by gray carbonaceous clay and sandstone, with the Jurassic beds and manganiferous beds eroded.